ToniWonKanobi/theoveranalyzed.net/posts/2015/2/11/watch-one-of-jon-stewarts-most-famous-moments-his-epic-crossfire-appearance.md

-@@ Title=Watch One Of Jon Stewart's Most Famous Moments: His Epic Crossfire Appearance
+@@ Title=Watch One of Jon Stewart's Most Famous Moments: His Epic Crossfire Appearance
-@@ Date=2015-02-11 08:00
+@@ Date=2015-02-11T08:00:00+00:00
 @@ Link=http://www.vox.com/2015/2/10/8016365/jon-stewart-crossfire
 @@ Description=TDS just won't be the same without him.
-@@ Tags=TV, media, culture, politics, endings
+@@ Tags=TV, Jon Stewart, culture, politics, endings

 Zack Beauchamp, for Vox:
 >"You're partisan — what do you call it — hacks," Stewart said, to a stunned Carlson and Begala.
 "Stop hurting America."